zirkeldesign/laravel-mpdf/README.md

 # Laravel mPDF: Using mPDF in Laravel >= 5.x for generate Pdfs

-> Easily generate PDF documents from HTML right inside of Laravel using this mpdf wrapper.
+> Easily generate PDF documents from HTML right inside of Laravel using this mPDF wrapper.

 ## Important Note